 - Highlights Of Bali Full-Day Tour

 The temple serves as an annual backdrop to one of the oldest Balinese Hindu rituals.
 Siat Sampian takes place every 10th full moon (known as Purnama Kadasa), or roughly every April.
-The ceremony is usually held from 06:00 through 13:00.
-A friendly 'battle' breaks out as hundreds of temple pilgrims 'attack' each other.
-They throw young-coconut leaf arrangements called sampian in a lively frenzy.
+The ceremony is usually held from 6am through 1pm.
+A friendly 'battle' breaks out as hundreds of temple pilgrims 'attack' each other by throwing young-coconut leaf arrangements called sampian in a frenzy.

 Recommended Hotel Nearby - Dedary Kriyamaha Ubud